 Systemic Disorder is written by Pete Dolack, an activist, writer, poet and photographer.
 My degree is in journalism, so if I can understand economics, so can you.
 I am the author of the book It’s Not Over: Learning from the Socialist Experiment, a study of some of the attempts organized to create societies on a basis other than capitalism with an eye toward an understanding of today’s world and finding a path to a better world tomorrow.
 It’s Not Over is published by Zero Books, and copies are available from online retailers well below the list price.

-I am currently working on my second book, which is about economic democracy.
 I am also the author of the 44-page pamphlet The Winners and Losers of Fascism, which examines five historical examples (Germany, Italy, Spain, Chile and Argentina) and discusses the possibility of fascism being implemented today.